 What Does It Mean to "Go Long" in Forex?

-Trend followers who recognize trend acceleration are often quick to go long on a trade and hope to stay in that trade until the trend expires.
+Trend-following traders who watch trend acceleration often go long on a trade position and hope to stay in that trade until the trend expires.

 It is important for new Forex traders to understand that any time you are in a currency trade, you are always long one currency of the pair.
-Even if you were short the pair, you are technically short the base currency and long the price or counter currency.
+Even if you were short the pair, you are technically short the base currency, which is the first currency in the pair, and long the price for the counter currency.

-Another way to look at this relationship is APPL/USD.
-Also, when you sell your stock back, you can think of it as going long the US dollar in short the stock because for one reason or another you now believe it is more valuable to have cash then it is the stock.
+You could also look at this relationship as APPL/USD.
+Also, when you sell your stock back, you can think of it as going long in the US dollar, and short on the stock because for one reason or another you now believe it is more valuable to have cash in dollars than it is to hold the stock.